rastogiji/hpa-adjuster/README.md

 1. Create a new branch for your feature or bug fix.
 1. Make your changes and ensure that the code is well-documented.
 1. Open a pull request, describing the changes you've made and their purpose.

+## LICENSE
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/rastogiji/hpa-adjuster/blob/master/LICENSE) file for details